 Once the test finished, I walked back to the VicRoads office.
 Once inside, I was asked to wait for a few minutes.
 After the wait, the lady called me and said those amazing words “Congratulations, you passed the test!”

 I felt like I should dance then and there.
 I never imagined that I would sit for the driving test in Australia one day and pass it, let alone in just a single attempt.
 But that’s exactly what had happened.

 I thanked my instructor profusely for his instincts to choose that route.
-After making the payment for the license, the officer gave me the acknowledgement which I could use until the time actual license arrived at my address by post a week later.
+After making the payment for the license, the officer gave me the acknowledgement which I could use until the time the actual license arrived at my address by the post a week later.

 I was lucky that I did all the right things on the driving test and things worked as planned.
-But here are few things which I understood from my instructor as well as during my driving practice which usually cause failure.
+But here are a few things which I understood from my instructor as well as during my driving practice which usually cause failure.
 I am sharing them here with the hope that they will help new drivers.

 More than 1 critical error during stage 1 and more than 2 critical errors at any time are counted as a failure.
 Some of the common ones are:

 - Not doing enough head checks and mirror checks

 - Not following the sequence – mirror-signal-head check